Kea DDNS

 How it works

-The plugin integrates with the core Kea DHCP plugin through three
+The plugin integrates with the core Kea DHCP service using the standard

 The kea-dhcp-ddns daemon listens on 127.0.0.1:53001 and receives Name